commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   If a value for a parameter auto-set through 'safe' is still manually provided, then that value can over-ride the auto-set value.
 E.g., with '$config["safe"] = 1' and '$config["elements"] = "* +script"', 'script', but not 'applet', is allowed.
 Such over-ride does not occur for 'deny_attribute' (for legacy reason) when comma-separated attribute names are provided as the value for this parameter (section:- #3.4); instead htmLawed will add 'on*' to the value provided for 'deny_attribute'.

-  A page illustrating the efficacy of htmLawed's anti-XSS abilities with 'safe' set to '1' against XSS vectors listed by RSnake:- http://ha.ckers.org/xss.html may be available here:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/rsnake/RSnakeXSSTest.htm.
+  A page illustrating the efficacy of htmLawed's anti-XSS abilities with 'safe' set to '1' against XSS vectors listed by RSnake:- http://ha.ckers.org/xss.html may be available here:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed/rsnake/RSnakeXSSTest.htm.

 -- 3.7  Using a hook function --------------------------------------o

-  If '$config["hook"]' is not set to '0', then htmLawed will allow preliminarily processed input to be altered by a hook function named by '$config["hook"]' before starting the main work (but after handling of characters, entities, HTML comments and 'CDATA' sections -- see code for function 'htmLawed()').
+  If '$config["hook"]' is not set to '0', then htmLawed will allow preliminarily processed input to be altered by a function or class method named by '$config["hook"]' before starting the main work (but after handling of characters, entities, HTML comments and 'CDATA' sections -- see code for function 'htmLawed()').
+The function should have three arguments – the processed input string, and the finalized '$config' and '$spec' arrays, in order – and it should return the string after any manipulation.

   The hook function also allows one to alter the `finalized` values of '$config' and '$spec'.

   Note that the 'hook' parameter is different from the 'hook_tag' parameter (section:- #3.4.9).

-  Snippets of hook function code developed by others may be available on the htmLawed:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed website.
+  Snippets of hook function code developed by others may be available on the htmLawed:- https://bioinformatics.org/phplabware/internal_utilities/htmLawed website.

 -- 3.8  Obtaining `finalized` parameter values ---------------------o

   htmLawed can assign the `finalized` '$config' and '$spec' values to a variable named by '$config["show_setting"]'.
-The variable, made global by htmLawed, is set as an array with three keys: 'config', with the '$config' value, 'spec', with the '$spec' value, and 'time', with a value that is the Unix time (the output of PHP's 'microtime()' function) when the value was assigned.
+The variable, made global by htmLawed, is set as an array with four keys: 'config', with the '$config' value, 'spec', with the '$spec' value, 'time', with a value that is the Unix time (the output of PHP's 'microtime' function) when htmLawed completed filtering, and 'version', with htmLawed version.
 Admins should use a PHP-compliant variable name (e.g., one that does not begin with a numerical digit) that does not conflict with variable names in their non-htmLawed code.

   The values, which are also post-hook function (if any), can be used to auto-generate information (on, e.g., the elements that are permitted) for input writers.